 Sign up for Ebates

 Ebates is the best.
 Ebates is an online coupon code center that gives you thousands of discount codes, as well as cash back for your purchases.
-It is seriously the best way to shop online.
+It is the only way to shop online.
 It has thousands of online retailers that you’re probably shopping at anyways.

 Sign-up and you get a $10.00 bonus once you make a $25.00 qualifying purchase.
 Once you see how awesome it is, you will want to refer all of your friends like I do.
 This will give you even more bonuses.

 So far since creating the account in 2015 I have earned $204.39 cash back.
 Christmas is when I earn the most.
 The Ebates Bar pops up on Retailers’ websites, making it easy to activate cash back.
-Sign up and start earning right away.
+Sign up here.

 Review your social calendar